Johor Bahru–Singapore Rapid Transit System: Rolling stock and signalling

+The rolling stock consists of fully automated, driverless 4-car Light Rail Vehicles (LRVs) manufactured by CRRC Zhuzhou Locomotive.

 Initially announced in December 2016, the line was planned to adopt the heavy rail Thomson–East Coast Line's systems, including the trains, signalling system, communication system and Integrated Supervisory Control System.
-This was to reap economies of scale.
-However, in an effort to cut costs on the project, it was decided to adopt a light rail vehicle (LRV) similar to the Shah Alam Line for this project.
+Using an integrated system this way would help achieve economies of scale.
+However, in an effort to cut costs, light rail vehicles (LRV) similar to the Klang Valley's Shah Alam Line was adopted instead.

-Signalling for the line was awarded to Siemens Mobility.
-The line will be equipped for Automated Train Operation at GoA4.

 The contract for the rolling stock was awarded to CRRC Zhuzhou Locomotive Co in 2021.
-It was not specified when this contract was awarded.
 All of the trains were manufactured at CRRC Zhuzhou Locomotive's factory in Batu Gajah, Perak.
+Signalling for the line was awarded to Siemens Mobility in 2021.
+The line will be equipped for Automated Train Operation at GoA4.
+It was not specified when these contracts were awarded.

 The trains were unveiled during a ceremony at the Singapore Rail Test Centre on 30 June 2025.
-One of the eight trains will undergo testing at this facility, while the remaining seven will be tested at the Wadi Hana depot.
-Trains will run in a four-car formation with a passenger capacity of 1,069.
-Train speeds can reach up to 80 km/h.
-The LRV trains would be maintained in a new depot at Wadi Hana.
+One of the eight trains will undergo testing at this facility, while the remaining seven will be tested at the new Wadi Hana depot.
+Trains will run in a four-car formation with a passenger capacity of 1,086, at a speed of up to 80 km/h.
+The LRV trains will be maintained in Wadi Hana depot.